john9francis/radiation-modeling/timeSpentPhase3.md

 - 11/14 9:07 am 1.75 hr editing med linac and researching beam profile and pdd articles UPDATE: Got 3 articles read and their graphs saved, I just need to analyze them.
 Also edited the entire part 1 of my med linac videos.
 - 11/14 7:53 pm 2.5 hr going over b. oliphant's article one last time to see if I can get relative energies.
 Then editing med linac.
 UPDATE: I posted med linac v010 video, (Just the demo not the code) and then I coded in a lead protector around my linac head.
-- 11/15 5:15 pm reading more about PDD and trying to quickly create a pdd graph
+- 11/15 5:15 pm 1 hr reading more about PDD and trying to quickly create a pdd graph.
+UPDATE: Got the phantom to be a sensitiveDetector, and started registering hits.